Don't see the menu?

 your documentation.
 (There are too many permutations of what's available

 online, and what you can or cannot use, to list them all here.
-Ask me case by
+Check with

 Due to the nature of the assignments, no late work will be accepted.

-All presentations must be uploaded to Canvas by the deadline.
+All presentations must be submitted throught Canvas by the deadline,

 which will then be downloaded to the instructor's laptop for in-class

 presentations.
 If you don't turn in an assignment by its due date,

 you will receive a zero for the assignment.